-Changes in the fair value of these instruments are directly recognized
+Changes in the fair value of these instruments are directly recognized The Probability of Default (PD) is an estimate of the likelihood of

 Derecognition of Financial Assets The Bank sometimes renegotiates otherwise modifies the contractual cash flows of loans to customers.
 When this hap-pens, the Bank assesses whether or not the new terms are substantially different to the original terms.
 If the terms are substantially different, the Bank derecognizes the original financial asset and recognizes a 'new' asset at fair value and recalculates a new effective interest rate for the asset.